Schubert's birthplace

 Schubert's birthplace (Schubert Geburtshaus), in Vienna, Austria, was the birthplace in 1797 of the composer Franz Schubert.
 Today it is a museum, part of the Vienna Museum.

 Description

 History

 The composer's parents, Franz Schubert, a schoolmaster, and his wife Maria, a cook, lived in an apartment in the house, then called Zum roten Krebsen ("The Red Crab"), in Himmelpfortgrund, a district of Vienna.
 Their son Franz was born here on 31 January 1797; he was the twelfth of fourteen children, of whom five survived infancy.
 The family lived here until 1801, when they moved to their own house in Säulengasse, a short distance away.

 Museum

-A large part of the top floor is now a museum dedicated to the composer.
-It documents his life and musical development, and his circle of friends.
-There are several portraits of the composer, including those by Wilhelm August Rieder, Moritz von Schwind and Leopold Kupelwieser.
+A large part of the top floor is now a museum dedicated to the composer: it documents his life and musical development, and his circle of friends.
+Among the exhibits is a pair of spectacles worn by Schubert.
+One of the rooms has several portraits of the composer.

-The building also houses the Stifter memorial rooms, exhibiting about fifty paintings by the writer and painter Adalbert Stifter (1805–1868).